utkusezen/ai-dashcam/README.md

 - Python 3.10
 - android smartphone
-- devices in the same wireless network
+- devices running in the same wireless network

 ---